 Your baby is tiny and perfect.
 Your baby is only this tiny and perfect for a very short period of time.
 One of the things I'm most grateful

 for about where I gave birth (in NYC) is that they had a professional photographer visit us in the hospital room to take photos.
 While I wasn't obligated to buy these pictures, a quick look at them convinced me it was well worth it.
 The pictures I took made my daughter looked like a shriveled alien; his pictures made her look like a serene baby-angel.
 Had this photo shoot opportunity not been thrust upon me, I would have missed my chance.
 I would totally recommend getting someone with skills to take pics of your baby, even if it's a friend with a decent camera.

 10. Ecocentric Mom's Mom & Baby Box

 Did you think we'd leave this one off?
 Our New Mom & Baby box is a sanity-saver for new moms.
-Not only does it include green and natural beauty and pampering products for a tired momma (which you deserve!) but it also gives you an opportunity to discover healthy products that you won't find on your frantic trip to the local big box store when you find the need arise.
+Not only does it include green and natural beauty and pampering products for a tired momma (which you deserve!), but it also gives you an opportunity to discover healthy products that you won't find on your frantic trip to the local big box store when you find that the need arises.
 When your baby shower has come and gone, your monthly subscription is a fun little treat for you and your baby that keeps arriving just when you need a little pick-me-up.